 Calling all sewing enthusiasts!

 We’re on the lookout for your inspirational designs to feature in Threads magazine.
-Simply upload photos of your creations into the online Reader’s Closet and we’ll choose our favorites to feature in print.
+Simply upload photos of your creations into the online Gallery and we’ll choose our favorites to feature in print.
 Show us your original designs, garments created by commercial patterns, or even designs you’ve created by altering a pattern yourself.

 In the body of your post, please give a detailed description of the garment and any construction techniques you used and want to point out.

 To help you take the best photos of your designs, here’s a list of some quick tips and things to keep in mind.
 It is definitely worth the effort to submit high-quality pictures of your work in order to show off all of those wonderfully sewn details: